t-wy/discord_bot_public/.github/ISSUE_TEMPLATE/translations.md

 ---
 name: Translations
-about: To provide some translations.
+about: To provide/fix some translations.
-title: "[Translation]"
+title: "[Translation] "
 labels: translation
 assignees: t-wy